dashtaisen/deis-rel/README.md

 - countries.txt: list of country names
 - relation_list.txt: list of possible relations (can be ignored)

+- The other files in the repository are copies of the daata and can be ignored

-##How to run
+## How to run

 - Ensure that the 'data' folder from the assignment instructions is in the parent folder of these scripts
 - Run classifiers.py
-- If you want to experiment with different combinations of features, add or remove items from the BASELINE_FEATURES and ADDITIONAL_FEATURES variables at the top of classifiers.py
+- If you want to experiment with different combinations of features, add or remove features from the `BASELINE_FEATURES` and `ADDITIONAL_FEATURES` variables at the top of classifiers.py